WayneLone/markdown-it-graphviz-exc/README.md

 # markdown-it-graphviz-exec

-Render GraphViz dot language to svg using the `dot` command.
+Render GraphViz dot language to svg using executables.

 Depends on [GraphViz](https://graphviz.org/)